concept4ravi/AMDb/README.md

 4. Replace `<api_key>` with your TMDb api Key. e.g : api_key : 'sdadaj232kad8ada23kaj8asdk3'
 5. Switch to branch `v_1.0.1`.
+6. Run this command `npm install` in project directory for project dependency installations.
-6. Run your project by using command `ng serve` in code editor's cmd;
+7. Run your project by using command `ng serve` in code editor's cmd;
-7. Project will run on `localhost:4200`
+8. Project will run on `localhost:4200`
-8. Setup Completed
+9. Setup Completed